djalbat/yapp/README.md

 }
 ```
-Options are passed as individual attributes alongside the other parameters if invoking Yapp by way of JSX:
+Options are passed as attributes if invoking Yapp by way of JSX:

 ```
 <Yapp editable